VariantSync/DiffDetective/INSTALL.md

 ### 'Unable to find image 'replication-package:latest' locally'
 `Problem:` The Docker container could not be found.
 This either means that the name of the container that was built does not fit the name of the container that is being executed (this only happens if you changed the provided scripts), or that the Docker container was not built yet.

-`Fix:` Build the Docker container.
+`Fix:` Follow the instructions described above in the section `Build the Docker Container`.

 ### No results after validation, or 'cannot create directory '../results/difftrees': Permission denied'
 `Problem:` This problem can occur due to how permissions are managed inside the Docker container.
 More specifically, it will appear, if Docker is executed with elevated permissions (i.e., `sudo`) and if there is no [results](results) directory because it was deleted manually.
 In this case, Docker will create the directory with elevated permissions, and the Docker user has no permissions to access the directory.